 For example, small businesses with 10 full-time employees pay $50,000 to each employee annually.
 Meeting the criteria for ERTC for all of 2020 and three quarters of 2021, the company pays each worker $12,500 per quarter.
 This totals compensation of $125,000 every three months.
 The ETRC credits 50 percent of the total quarterly payouts, i.e., $62,500.
 So, the company would be credited $6,250 per employee for the year 2020.

-As noted above, however, the ETRC calculations were adjusted over the course of its life.
+As noted above, however, the ETRC calculations were adjusted for its life.
 Accordingly, the 2021 factor increased from 50 percent of quarterly wage disbursements to 70 percent. $125,000 x 70 percent yields $87,500, or $87,500 for each employee.

-Clearly, there is more to applying for and getting the Employee Retention Tax Credit than simply having qualified wages.
+There is more to applying for and getting the Employee Retention Tax Credit than simply having qualified wages.
 Fortunately, there are tax professionals who are seasoned and trained in the ins and outs of this important employment tax credit.

 Employee retention credit services are available in the Chicago area and nationwide at Lewis.cpa.
 If you believe your firm meets the eligibility requirements, reach out to us today for a consultation, so we can help with everything, including the PPP loan forgiveness application, and get you the tax credits you deserve.